 Pilots are designed to explore technologies and approaches to energy management not included in the Company’s core energy efficiency programs and that could potentially become a new, standalone program.

 Pilots enable the Company to test technologies, new energy management strategies, customer adoption, workforce adoption, and cost effectiveness of emerging and new technologies.
 While pilots are designed to test standalone programs, pilot results may conclude that a standalone program is not recommended, or that certain aspects of the pilot should be offered within existing programs.
-It is likely that pilots will require a long-term commitment and broader set of stakeholder input, given the scope of adding a new core program to the Company portfolio.
+It is likely that pilots will require a long-term commitment and broader set of stakeholder input, given the scope of adding a new core program or program component to the Company portfolio.
 Savings associated with pilots will not contribute to shareholder incentives.
 Pilots may be evaluated with either an independent or a vendor evaluation.

 A pilot is likely to be recommended when a solution: